List of Thursday Night Football results (2006–present): 2019 season

-2020s

 2020 season

 The Vikings-Saints Christmas game kicked off at 4:30 p.m.
 ET.
 Week 15 and 16 had games on Saturday.
 For Week 15, the following two games were flexed: Bills-Broncos, and Panthers-Packers.
 For Week 16, the following three games were flexed: Buccaneers-Lions, 49ers-Cardinals (Prime Video only), and Dolphins-Raiders.
 Due to the COVID-19 pandemic, all international series games were moved back to the United States.
 Also, some games involving teams that had COVID outbreaks, had games moved back.
 This was the case with two games on the TNF schedule.

 2021 season

 Beginning with the 2021 season, the NFL expanded to a 17-game season.
 This was Fox's last season covering TNF, as the rights shifted to Amazon Prime exclusively in the 2022 season.

+Prime Exclusive games (2022–present)

 2022 season

-Thursday Night Football will start exclusively streaming on Prime Video in 2022.
-However, the games will also be simulcast by local affiliates in teams' home markets.
-While the entire schedule was released on May 12, the first Amazon-exclusive Thursday Night game, Chargers-Chiefs, was unveiled during the first round of the 2022 NFL Draft on April 28.
-All games air on Thursday nights at 8:15 PM ET.
-Because of NFL rules, all games will be simulcast on a over-the-air television station in the home markets of the teams playing.
+Thursday Night Football started exclusively streaming on Prime Video in 2022.
+However, the games were also simulcast by local affiliates in teams' home markets.
+While the entire schedule was released on May 12, the first Amazon-exclusive Thursday Night game, Chargers–Chiefs, was unveiled during the first round of the 2022 NFL draft on April 28.
+All games aired on Thursday nights at 8:15 PM ET.
+Because of NFL rules, all games were simulcast on an over-the-air television station in the home markets of the teams playing.
+A free, legal simulcast was also available from this season onwards for the entire season (previously it only included games that were simulcasted on Prime Video) on Twitch's Prime Video stream on desktops and laptops for those not in the local markets, but was not available on mobile devices due to NFL+.